PSlowakiewicz/popcorn/README.md

 ## Projects:
 - Visualization of Spotify API in R Shiny
-- Visualization of Exam with in R Shiny
+- Visualization of exam results in R Shiny
 - User Application to porcess data in JavaFX